AbleTech/front-end-patterns/README.md

 # Front-end Patterns

-A collection of JS we use across projects at Abletech.
+A collection of JS and SCSS we use across projects at Abletech.

 ## Testing